cryptosubh/blog/_drafts/Linux_Vocab.md

 * **Linux Filesystem Heirarchy Standard**
 Defines the directory structure and directory contents in Unix-like operating systems
 * **symbolic link** or **soft link** or **symlink**
-the nickname for any file that contains a reference to another file or directory in the form of an absolute or relative path and that affects pathname resolution
+The nickname for any file that contains a reference to another file or directory in the form of an absolute or relative path and that affects pathname resolution

 ####Chapter 4: Manipulating Files & Directories
 * **wildcard**